For XALATAN Patients

 The tools and resources shown below are designed to help you learn more about and manage your condition.

 - Learn how to get a "brand-name XALATAN® (latanoprost ophthalmic solution)" prescription from your doctor AND brand-name XALATAN at the pharmacy with the BRAND Savings Guide.

 - Learn how to administer XALATAN drops and keep track of your eye pressure during treatment with the XALATAN Administration Guide & Progress Tracker.
 (Don't stop using your eye drops unless instructed by your doctor.)

 Important Safety Information

-XALATAN may slowly cause darkening of the eye color due to increased brown color, darkening of the eyelid and eyelashes, and increased growth and thickness of eyelashes.
-Color changes can increase as long as XALATAN is administered, and eye color changes are likely to be permanent.
+XALATAN may slowly cause darkening of the eye color, darkening of the eyelid and eyelashes, and increased growth and thickness of eyelashes.
+Color changes may increase as long as XALATAN is administered, and eye color changes are likely to be permanent.